cchudzicki-ocw-testing/res.18-009-fall-2015/content/resources/estimating-error-ode23.md

   youtube_id: ScZMBOB_qYQ
 ---

 **Description:** ODE23 compares methods of order two and three to automatically choose the step size and maintain a specified accuracy.
-It is the simplest MATLAB® solver that has modern features such as automatic error estimate and continuous interpolant.
+It is the simplest MATLAB{{< sup "®" >}} solver that has modern features such as automatic error estimate and continuous interpolant.
 ODE23 is suitable for coarse accuracy requirements such as computer graphics.

 [Related MATLAB code files can be downloaded from MATLAB Central](http://www.mathworks.com/matlabcentral/fileexchange/54611)